Buying real estate in Indonesia?

 Sources: EU Reporter, ASEAN Briefing, Indonesia Investments

-2) You may invest in short-term rentals in Bali and Lombok for higher returns than long-term rentals
+2) Consider short-term rentals in Bali and Lombok for higher returns, as demand in tourist hotspots is rising

 Thinking about buying property in Bali or Lombok?
 Short-term rentals are booming thanks to a surge in tourism.